 - Who are your favourite characters?
 Why?

 - Make a list of your favourite moments, taking as long as you like.
 Are your chosen moments similar in any way?
 If so, why do you think that is?
 (There is no wrong answer.)
-Choose one or two favourite moments and write yourself into them for as long as you like – be one of the characters or the author, it’s up to you.
+Choose one or two favourite moments and write yourself into them – be one of the characters or the author, it’s up to you.
+Have fun.

 - How important is the geographical place to you?
 Think of a scene you love and describe the place where it happens in all the detail you can remember.
 Some of that detail might be yours alone, it doesn’t matter.
 Just be there and feel the place around you.